Weeb-killer/WeTestAdvanced/README.md

-# 2023-spring-Aberdeen-19-WeTest
+# Software Design!
-We have already uploaded the source code and apk right here.
-If u wanna install the app in your phone, plz use it.
-If there is any bugs or something wrong, plz let me know XD.
+We are still in progress.
+The project will go on.
+If there is anything wrong, plz let me know.
+XD